submariner-io/submariner-website/src/content/community/releases/_index.en.md

 weight = 40
 +++

+## v0.11.1

+This is a bugfix release:

+* All exported headless Services are now given a Globalnet ingress IP when Globalnet is enabled ([#1634](https://github.com/submariner-io/submariner/issues/1634)).
+* Deployments without Globalnet no longer fail because of an invalid `GlobalCIDR` range ([#1668](https://github.com/submariner-io/submariner-operator/issues/1668)).
+* `subctl gather` no longer panics when retrieving some Pod container status information ([#1684](https://github.com/submariner-io/submariner-operator/issues/1684)).

 ## v0.11.0

 This release mainly focused on stability, bug fixes, and improving the integration between Submariner and Open Cluster Management via the [submariner-addon](https://github.com/open-cluster-management/submariner-addon).